All persons (residents and nonresidents) must fill out and carry the proper

 on their own property.
 A youth trapping license is available for resident trappers ages 12-15.
 Trappers under the age of 12 are not required to purchase a trapping license.

-A resident is anyone who has established permanent and legal residence in Kentucky
+A resident is any person who has established permanent and legal residence in Kentucky,

-and resided here at least 30 days immediately prior to applying for a license.
-Full-time
+and resided in Kentucky for 30 days prior to applying for a license, full-time

-students enrolled in an educational institution for at least a six-month term and
+students enrolled in an educational institution for at least six months, or military service personnel on permanent assignment in Kentucky.

-Those who do not meet the definition of a Kentucky resident are required to purchase nonresident licenses and permits.
-Nonresident youth hunters are subject to the same license and permit requirements as resident youth hunters.
+A person who does not meet the definition of a Kentucky resident is considered a nonresident and must purchase nonresident licenses and permits.
+Nonresident youth hunters are subject to the same requirements as resident youth hunters.
+A nonresident who owns land in Kentucky must purchase nonresident licenses and permits.

 PAY LAKES (KRS 150.660) A person fishing in a pay lake licensed